jharini/booknotes/system-design/system-design-interview/chapter28/README.md

  * C: Should we only focus on transfers between digital wallets?
 Should we support any other operations?
  * I: Let's focus on transfers between digital wallets for now.
  * C: How many transactions per second does the system need to support?
- * I: Let's assume 1mil TPS
+ * I: Let's assume 1 mil TPS
  * C: A digital wallet has strict correctness requirements.
 Can we assume transactional guarantees are sufficient?
  * I: Sounds good
  * C: Do we need to prove correctness?